carlossaballeth/carlossaballeth/README.md

 ### Hi!
 Nice to see you! 🧑🏽‍💻😎⚡

-My name is Carlos, I'm from Colombia 🇨🇴.

 I'm passionate about software development and I work as a <b>Full Stack Web Developer</b>, originally an Electronic Engineer, with foundation in both hardware and software.
 My early career involved developing firmware for microcontrollers like PIC and Arduino, which provided me with an understanding of low-level programming and hardware interfacing.